mohitpai/journey-optimizer.en/help/using/campaigns/modify-stop-campaign.md

     ![](assets/create-campaign-edit.png)

 1. A new version of the campaign is created.
-You can check the live version of the campaign at any time by clicking **[!UICONTROL Open live version]**.
+You can check the live version by clicking **[!UICONTROL Open live version]**.

     ![](assets/create-campaign-draft.png)